i2p-zero/i2p-zero/README.md

 ## Tunnel control

+Note that it may take a short while for new tunnels to be set up.

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

 #### Listen for i2p connections and forward them to the specified host and port.
 Returns a newly created destination public key.